AdaCore/spark2014/docs/ug/appendix.rst

 Proof Limitations
 -----------------

 #.
+Postconditions of recursive functions called in contracts and assertion
+   pragmas are not available, possibly leading to unproved checks.
+The current workaround is to use a non-recursive wrapper around those functions.

+#.
 Attribute 'Valid is currently assumed to always return True.

 #.
 Values read from an external source are assumed to be valid values.